Police abolition: Media

 Matthew Yglesias, writing in Vox, criticized police abolition activists for lacking a plan for how to deal with violent crime, and for ignoring what he calls the "substantial literature" finding that having more police leads to less violent crime.
 He stated that their dismissal of police reform ignores that even modest reforms have been shown to reduce police misconduct.
 He writes that across government as a whole, only a very small portion of spending goes to police, and that while more social spending would probably reduce crime, that does not need to come out of police budgets, noting that the United States actually has 35% fewer police officers per capita than the rest of the world.
 He also states that abolishing public police services would lead to a surge in the use of private security services by those who can afford them, and that such services would lack accountability.

-Responding to Yglesias, Alec Karakatsanis says the claim "police reduce crime" is mistaken and that focusing attention on it distracts from more important considerations in the conversation about police utility and abolition.
-Karakatsanis claims, for instance, that studies used to support the idea police reduce crime are flawed, in part because they reply on crime reduction data from the police themselves, which, according to Karatsanis, are not an "objective body neutrally 'enforcing law'", but one that has "political incentives to manipulate the data they collect".
-Additionally, Karakatsani says, the data is deficient because it often misses crimes like wage theft, air and water pollution, and illegal home foreclosures.
-Karakatsani also contends Yglesias both ignores studies that contradict his premise and misuses those he proports confirm police reduce crime — Karakatsani says the studies are narrow in scope (in time, geography, background) and generalisations cannot be extrapolated from them in the way Yglesias suggests.
-Rather than focusing on violent crime in the "narrow way police calculate it", Karakatsanis says the more important issue is what things constitute the largest harms in society and how to address them, which is a fundamental goal of the abolitionist.
-For Karakatsanis, these harms are things like "structural poverty, lack of access to health care, forced homelessness, children forced to drink water poisoned with lead, a pregnant woman unable to afford proper nutrition, or a family (often illegally) evicted from their home" — and the police are part of the societal structure that perpetrates and perpetuates these harms.
-Karakatsanis criticises Yglesias for, in his opionion, failing to see this.